 Begun in only 2005, the Danville Concours d'Elegance car show benefit for Parkinsons appears to be on the growth path.
-More than double the entrants this year with grand auction prizes and the presence of Phill Hill made the event even more of a delight.
+More than double the entrants the third year with great auction prizes and the presence of Phill Hill made the event even more of a delight.

-Part of the downtown Danvill main street is closed for this extravaganza of high end cars.
-Some new, some not so old but desirable and some....like the 1950 Ferrari Mille Miglia ( that Phil Hill won in one like) make this event a must see.
+Part of the downtown Danville main street is closed for this extravaganza of high end cars.
+Some new, some (not so) old, but desirable and some....like the 1950 Ferrari Mille Miglia ( that Phil Hill won in one like) make this event a must see.

 Each fall, Danville closes the entire down town main street for a craft festival.
 The festival attracts some of the areas most talented artist.
 Photographers, Jewelers and various other atisians from the Western part of the US decend on Danville for this fun weekend of arts, crafts and music.

 - Family Travel